-There is an agreed list of matters which the Board of Directors has formally reserved to itself for decision, such as approval of the Company's commercial strategy, trading and capital budgets, financial statements, Board membership, major capital expenditure and risk management policies.
+There is an agreed list of matters which the Board of Directors has formally reserved for itself, such as approval of the Company's commercial strategy, trading and capital budgets, financial statements, Board membership, major capital expenditure and risk management policies.
 Responsibility for certain matters is delegated to Board of Directors Committees.
 Executive Directors spend as much time on Company matters as is necessary for the proper performance of their duties.
 Non-executive Directors are expected to spend a minimum of one day a month on Company activities in addition to preparation for and attendance at Board and sub-committee meetings.

-There is an agreed procedure for Directors to take independent legal advice which was not required during the year.
+There is an agreed procedure for Directors to take independent legal advice.